“That never happened. You must be going crazy.”

 How to deal with gaslighting if you notice its signs present in a relationship?
 First of all, you should understand that you are not to blame if you are experiencing any form of manipulation in any relationship.
 If someone is gaslighting you, it’s their choice to behave this way, and they are responsible for all their actions.
 Don’t accept responsibility for their behaviors.

 It’s not your fault that they made this choice, and there is nothing you can do to make them change their behavior.
 Remember: confronting a gaslighter almost never works.
-They don’t like any critical, negative feedback and typically refuse to acknowledge what they’re doing.
+They don’t respect boundaries and don’t like any critical, negative feedback and typically refuse to acknowledge what they’re doing.

 Just remind yourself that healthy relationships, both personal and professional, should be based on open communication, honesty, trust, respect, and support.
 If you see that your relationship with a gaslighter is missing these essential qualities, it’s time for a change.